Ayuik/Proyecto_personal_FE/README.md

 # 🎶 Portfolio - Frontend
-Bienvenidxs a mi proyecto final individual para el bootcamp de [Factoría F5](https://www.factoriaf5.com/) en el que me formo como desarrolladora full stack. 🚀 Este es el **frontend** de un sitio web estilo portfolio diseñado para fortalecer la presencia digital de un productor musical, músico sesionista y compositor.
+Welcome to my final individual project for the [Factoría F5](https://www.factoriaf5.com/) bootcamp, where I'm training as a full-stack developer. 🚀 This is the **frontend** of a portfolio-style website designed to enhance the digital presence of a music producer, session musician, and composer.

 ---

-## 📖 Descripción del Proyecto
+## 📖 Project Description

-El objetivo principal de este proyecto es desarrollar una **página web profesional** que cumpla varias funciones clave:
+The main goal of this project is to develop a **professional website** that serves several key functions:

-- **Servicios Personalizados**
+- **Personalized Services**
-  - Información detallada sobre los servicios de músico sesionista y productor musical.
+  - Detailed information about session musician and music production services.
-  - Sistema de contacto para consultas y contratación.
+  - Contact system for inquiries and hiring.

-- **Tienda de Cursos en Video**
+- **Video Course Store**
-  - Espacio para la venta de cursos en formato video relacionados con música y producción musical.
+  - Space for selling video courses related to music and production.
-  - Integración de pasarelas de pago seguras y funcionalidades para descargas o streaming de cursos adquiridos.
+  - Secure payment gateways integration and features for downloading or streaming purchased courses.

-- **Gestión Administrativa**
+- **Administrative Management**
-  - Panel de administración para gestionar servicios, cursos y transacciones realizadas.
+  - An admin panel to manage services, courses, and transactions.

-- **Panel de Usuario**
+- **User Dashboard**
-  - Área personalizada donde los usuarios pueden acceder y gestionar el contenido de los cursos comprados, consultando sus materiales y realizando el seguimiento de su aprendizaje.
+  - A personalized area where users can access and manage their purchased courses, review materials, and track their learning progress.

 ---

-## 💻 Alcance Técnico
+## 💻 Technical Scope

-Este proyecto es **full stack**.
-En **Front-End** se ha implementado una **SPA (Single Page Application)** utilizando **React**, gestionando estilos con **TailwindCSS** y animaciones con **AOS**.
+This project is **full stack**.
+The **Front-End** has been developed as a **Single Page Application (SPA)** using **React**, with styling managed through **TailwindCSS** and animations handled by **AOS**.

 ---

-## 🛠️ Tecnologías y Dependencias
+## 🛠️ Technologies and Dependencies

-El proyecto utiliza las siguientes tecnologías:
+The project uses the following technologies:

 - **React** (v19.0.0)
-- **React Router Dom** (v7.5.0) para navegación
+- **React Router Dom** (v7.5.0) for navigation
-- **TailwindCSS** para el diseño y estilizado
+- **TailwindCSS** for design and styling
-- **Typed.js** y **react-typed** para efectos de escritura animada
+- **Typed.js** and **react-typed** for typing animation effects
-- **AOS** para animaciones en scroll
+- **AOS** for scroll animations
-- **Lucide React** para iconografía
+- **Lucide React** for iconography
-- **Vite** como herramienta de desarrollo
+- **Vite** as a development tool

-Las dependencias principales en `package.json` incluyen:
+The key dependencies listed in `package.json` include:
 - `react`
 - `react-dom`
 - `react-router-dom`